samiralam/rules-compendium/docs/phb/2-creating-a-character/index.md

 #### Record Class Features

-Look at your class’s feature table in [chapter 3](/sources/dnd/phb-2024/character-classes), and write down the level 1 features.
+Look at your class's feature table in [chapter 3](/sources/dnd/phb-2024/character-classes), and write down the level 1 features.
 The class features are detailed in that same chapter.

 Some class features offer choices.
 Make sure to read all your features and make any offered choices.